What is a Blepharoplasty?

 - Feel a bit itchy or burning

-For your most refreshed, most youthful appearance, Dr. Fante might also advise undergoing other procedures.
-The choice will always be yours, but Dr. Fante might recommend:
+For your most refreshed, most youthful appearance, Dr. Fante might also advise undergoing other procedures in addition to eyelid surgery.
+The choice will always be yours, but Dr. Fanteor might recommend:

 Upper eyelid surgery is often done in conjunction with a brow lift, which mildly raises the eyebrows, to give the eyes a more open, rested look.
 Lower eyelid surgery is often performed together with an endoscopic mid face lift.
 Another common combination is for people to have cosmetic surgery on both the eyes and the neck at the same time.